 From the drop-down options select Enabled with selected inversion of everything.

 Now it is time to restart Chrome.
-You do it by simply closing all the active Chrome windows.
+You do it by simply clicking on the Relaunch button at the bottom right corner of the page.
 Before you do, be sure to save any work you might have in the windows and tabs that you have opened.

 Go to the Zoom page and login to your account.
 Now you should see that the Zoom interface has changed to Dark Mode as well.